Events

 Off Roading

 Directions: Lost Dutchman State Park is approximately 300 miles from Palm Spring via Interstate 10 East.
-Google Map: Insert web address
+Google Map.

 RV and Tent Sites

 Our sites offer electric hookups (50/30/20-amp service) and water.
 Each site includes a picnic table and a fire pit equipped with an adjustable grill gate.
-There are no size limits for RVs.
-Well-behaved, leashed pets are welcome; please remember to clean up after them.
-The park also provides a dump station for campers.
+There is a dump station no extra cost.

 Thursday ~ April 16